C4M1N/c4m1n/README.md

 ---

 <div id="ressources">
-  <a href="https://www.sitepoint.com/github-profile-readme/"  target="_blank" rel="noopener noreferrer" alt="How to Create an Impressive GitHub Profile README">Thanks to Nida Khan for this helpful article on GitHub profile customization</a>
+  <a href="https://www.sitepoint.com/github-profile-readme/" alt="How to Create an Impressive GitHub Profile README">Thanks to Nida Khan for this helpful article on GitHub profile customization</a>
 </div>